Create a Model in Laravel: A Step-by-Step Guide for Developers

 Step 3: Database Migration

 While the Artisan command generates a model file, it doesn’t automatically create a corresponding database migration.
 A migration file serves a vital purpose: outlining the structure of your database table.
 It includes column definitions and data types.
-Here’s a breakdown of how to create a migration:
+Here’s a breakdown of how to create a Laravel migration:

 1. Use the Artisan Command (with -m flag).
 While not strictly necessary for model creation, it’s highly recommended to have a migration in place.
 You can generate a migration file alongside the model using the -m flag with the Artisan command from Step 1: